billiegoose/isomorphic-pgp/src/generate/README.md

 # @isomorphic-pgp/generate

-Note: Currently only works in the browser
+Note: Current implementation only works in the browser because it uses `crypto.subtle.generateKey`.

+If you'd like to implement the Node version, I think it would use `crypto.generateKeyPair` but it also needs to parse the PEM encoded output to extract the actual parameters.
+Maybe [pem-jwk](https://github.com/dannycoates/pem-jwk) is a good choice?

+Tip: Once you've generated a private key, use the `convertPrivateToPublic(openpgpPrivateKey)` function of the `@isomorphic-pgp/parser` library to extract a Public Key you can share.

-## Basic Usage
+## Usage

+### `generate(options)`
 ```js
 const { generate } = require('@isomorphic-pgp/generate')